 - threatening to report or actually reporting an undocumented victim to Immigration officials or to the police;

-- withdrawing or threatening to withdraw applications for residency or citizenship;
+- withdrawing or threatening to withdraw applications for lawful permanent residence (“green card”);

-- destroying the victim’s legal documents, like his/her passport, resident card, health insurance card, or driver’s license;
+- destroying the victim’s important documents, like his/her passport, resident card, health insurance card, driver’s license, or proof of the relationship with the abuser, which may be necessary for getting legal immigration status;

 - lying to the victim and telling him/her that s/he will be deported or lose his/her residency or citizenship or if s/he reports the abuse to the police;